HKUST-NISL/Grace_API/README.md

-### (5) Flow Control Commands: Flags published to a ros topic by the GUI, which is operated by the developer to control the interaction.
+### (5) Flow Control Commands: Flags published to ros topics by the GUI, which is operated by the developer to control the interaction.

         Topic name: /grace_proj/start